The Benefits of Acoustic Ceilings in Healthcare Facility

 • Hospital ceiling design

-Ceilings with a high level of NRC are essential in reducing and controlling noise generation, improving speech, and mitigating noise intrusion when Ceiling Attenuation Class (CAC) performance is incorporated.
+Ceilings with a high level of NRC are essential in reducing and controlling noise generation, improving speech clarity, and mitigating noise intrusion when Ceiling Attenuation Class (CAC) performance is incorporated.

 Understanding the Impact of Noise

-There are several sources inside hospitals that contribute to the excess noise.
-Door openings must be fully gasketed and equipped with noise-reducing latches and handle to avoid rattle and reverberation with each use.
-Malfunctioning closers also cause doors to slam shut resulting in low-quality exit devices.
-You can prevent this by incorporating noise dampeners that decelerate the mechanical push pads and motor-driven latches that can effectively eliminate the noise associated with traditional door designs.
+Several sources inside hospitals contribute to excess noise.
+Door openings must be fully gasketed and equipped with noise-reducing latches and handles to avoid rattle and reverberation with each use.

 • Loss of sleep resulting in weak immunity and agitation